-We invite you to explore this main Education Page, Video Guides, Recipes and the Learn More Pages at the top of each of our 10 Product Category Pages to help you make the most out of your experience with nakedpress.
+We invite you to explore this main Education Page to help you make the most out of your experience with nakedpress.

 What are Essential Oils?
 Essential Oils are volatile compounds that occur naturally in plants.
 They have been variously described as the “Life Force or Essence” of plants.
 The Essential Oil is contained in minuscule quantities in most plants, in leaves, (such as Eucalyptus), petals (rose), bark (sandalwood), resins (myrrh), roots, rind (citrus fruits) and seeds.

-The word oil causes some confusion as people seems tend to think of these essences as being the same as olive, sunflower or other fixed oils.
+The word oil causes some confusion as people tend to think of these essences as being the same as olive, sunflower, or other fixed oils.
 Essential Oils are non-oily and unlike fixed oils, they evaporate when exposed to air.

 • Incorporated with carrier oils to make massage oils.